neutron-org/neutron-docs/docs/tutorials/cosmwasm-icq.md

 ## Learning to make your own queries that are not in Neutron SDK

-Same as in the code above, to make a query, you need to populate KVKey struct:
+Same as in the examples above, to make a query, you need to populate KVKey struct:
 ```rust
 pub struct KVKey {
     /// **path** is a path to the storage (storage prefix) where you want to read value by key (usually name of cosmos-packages module: 'staking', 'bank', etc.)